-The Parent Company's BOD approved the appropriation of retained earnings totaling \$\mathbb{P}81.0\$ billion.
-The \$\mathbb{P}81.0\$ billion total appropriations of the Parent Company's retained earnings are earmarked for the following: (a) settlement of Parent company debt obligations and a certain subsidiary's loan obligations guaranteed by the Parent Company; (b) funding of capital expenditure commitments of certain wholly owned subsidiaries; (c) and general corporate purposes.
+The Parent Company's BOD approved the appropriation of retained earnings totaling P86.62 billion.
+The P86.62 billion total appropriations of the Parent Company's retained earnings are earmarked for the following: (a) settlement of a certain subsidiary's loan obligations guaranteed by the Parent Company; (b) funding of capital expenditure commitments of certain wholly owned subsidiaries; (c) and general corporate purposes.